woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/40-kubernetes.md

 ### `WOODPECKER_BACKEND_K8S_STORAGE_RWX`
 > Default: `true`

-Determines if RWX should be used for the pipeline volume.
+Determines if `RWX` should be used for the pipeline volume's [access mode](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes).
+If false, `RWO` is used instead.

 ### `WOODPECKER_BACKEND_K8S_POD_LABELS`
 > Default: empty